hunterjackson/docs/source/rethink.rst

 If you switch back to the terminal you started the Connector in you should see the rethink sink being accepted and the task starting.

 Features
 --------

+The ReThinkDb sink writes records from Kafka to RethinkDb.

+The sink supports:

+1. Field selection - Kafka topic payload field selection is supported, allowing you to have choose selection of fields or all fields written to RethinkDb.
+2. Topic to table routing.
+3. RowKey selection - Selection of fields to use as the row key, if none specified the topic name, partition and offset is used.
+4. RethinkDB write modes.
+5. Error policies for handling failures.

 Kafka Connect Query Language
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~